rhaleblian/neotrellis-osc/README.md

 where button_index is 0-15 and state is 1 when pressed.

-Any OSC messages received will be printed.
+Addresses for OSC messages received by the audio process will be printed.
+When our NeoTrellis message arrives, the key and state gets printed.
-Right now nothing special is done on the device when these arrive.
+Right now nothing special is done on the device in terms of audio when Neotrellis messages arrive.

 ## Notes

 ### Does this have to run on the Bela itself?

+The Python bit does not.
-It does not.  @rhaleblian has run it on Raspberry Pis and had them receive from Bela.
+@rhaleblian has run it on a Raspberry Pi and had it receive from Bela.
+Adjust IP addresses and ports as needed.

 ### Does it really need asyncio?